olcf/hsi_xfer/README.md

 Additional hidden flags:

 ```
 --vvs-per-job=1 Batches up multiple VVs into a single HSI job.
+Set to -1 to put ALL files into a single HSI job
 --checksum-threads=4 Launches more threads in the destination checksumming worker pool
 --disable-ta Launches the HSI get with -T off
 ```